Reporting year 2024

 • placement type;

-• whether child has a child protection plan;
+• whether child had a protection plan;

-• whether child known to any agency;
+• whether child was known to any agency;

-• financial year quarter.
+• reporting year quarter.

 Variable names and descriptions